bowenlong1/E-commerce-recommendation/README.md

 Hi Sebastian,

-Here is update data pipeline for 2nd iteration based on the reconciliation code you shared.
-There are just few changes, I highlighted in the screenshot below.
+I've made updates to the data pipeline for the 2nd iteration based on the reconciliation code you provided.
+There are just a few changes, which I've highlighted in the screenshot below.

-1.	add ‘RD’ accounts filter to extension
+Added an 'RD' accounts filter to the extension.

-2. Add two more variables – month and monthday to samp3 dataset Everything else stay the same, pleaset me know any questions.
+Included two additional variables - 'month' and 'monthday' - in the samp3 dataset.
+Everything else remains unchanged.
+Please let me know if you have any questions.

+[Include screenshot here]

+Best regards,
+[Your Name]